Additional programme information

 Please find additional information about the programme below.

-The dementia in hospitals collaborative was commissioned by Scottish Government to run from September 2019 to September 2021 to support improvements in line with Commitment 7 of Scotland’s Dementia Strategy.
+The dementia in hospitals collaborative was commissioned by Scottish Government to run from September 2019 to September 2021 to support improvements in line with Commitment 7 of the Scottish Government - National Dementia Strategy: 2017-2020.
 The funding has been extended to March 2023 due to pauses as a result of the COVID-19 pandemic.

 The key partners for the programme are the Alzheimer Scotland Dementia Consultants who co-designed the programme and provide local leadership to the participating hospital teams.
 The executive sponsorship is through the Scottish Executive Nurse Director (SEND) group – a representative of SEND chairs the delivery group and team contracts were agreed by the Executive Nurse Directors at NHS board level.